Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires vcenter_id and datacenter id
         Available for Horizon 7.12 and later.

+    `new_auxiliary_account(self, domain_id: str, username: str, password: str)` :   Add auxiliary accounts to the untrusted domain

+        Requires domain_id, username and password as string Available for Horizon 8 2106 and later.

+    `update_auxiliary_account(self, auxiliary_account_id: str, password: str)`
+    :   updates auxiliary accounts of the untrusted domain

+        Requires auxiliary_account_id and password as string
+        Available for Horizon 8 2106 and later.

 `Federation(url: str, access_token: dict)`
 :   Default object for the pools class where all Desktop Pool Actions will be performed.